GSIP: Green Semantic Segmentation of Large-Scale Indoor Point Clouds: Proposed GSIP Method

 \section{Proposed GSIP Method}

 An overview of the proposed GSIP method is given in Fig. \ref{fig:1}.
 A raw point cloud set is first voxel-downsampled, where each downsampled point has 9D attributes (i.e., XYZ, RGB, and normalized XYZ).
 Each sampled point is augmented with 12D additional attributes.
 They include: surface normals (3D), geometric features (6D, planarity, linearity, surface variation, etc.) \cite{hackel2016fast} and HSV color space (3D, converted from RGB).
+Surface normals and geometric features are commonly used in traditional point cloud processing.
+As compared with the XYZ coordinates, they describe local geometric patterns and can be easily computed.
+Here, we include them as additional features to the XYZ coordinates.
+For points that have the same geometric pattern but belong to different objects (e.g., wall and blackboard), the RGB plus HSV color spaces work better than RGB alone.
 Consequently, each point has 21D input features.
 The point-wise features are not powerful enough since they are localized in the space.
 To obtain more powerful features, we need to group points based on different neighborhood sizes (e.g., points in a small neighborhood, a mid-size neighborhood and a large neighborhood).
 By borrowing the terminology from graph theory, we call these neighborhoods hops, where hop 1 denotes the smallest neighborhood size.
 To carry out the semantic segmentation task, we need to extract features at various hops, which is achieved by an unsupervised feature extractor.
 The feature extractor adopts the encoder-decoder architecture.
 It has four encoding hops followed by four decoding hops.
 Finally, a classifier is trained and used to classify each point into a semantic category based on its associated hop features.